sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ```
 ## [1] "n_beers"
 ```

-you can change it with a simple assignment
+you can change it with a simple assignment:

 ```r
 names(dats)[1] = "beers"
 ```

-or if you want to change more than one
+or if you want to change more than one:

 ```r
 names(dats) = c("brs", "occ", "sx")
 ```

-### Other Ways to Subset a Dataframe
+### Other ways to subset a dataframe

 A dataframe actually is just a special kind of list (a list of class dataframe), so we can use the normal list notation to subset dataframes